NGSEP/NGSEPcore/README.txt

 			  both samples.
 Default: 50.
 	-d FLOAT	: Maximum percentage (0-100) of differences between the pair of samples.
 Default: 5.

+The first required argument is the FASTA file with the reference genome used to generate the VCF files.
+Default values of optional parameters are set to facilitate the detection of duplicated (or very similar) samples.
+To report the complete set of sample pairs, use -g 0 -d 100.

 -------------------
 Genotype imputation